MV Ursa Major: Investigation

 On 25 December, Russian state news agency RIA Novosti reported that Ursa Major was victim of "an act of terrorism", and described the sinking as being the result of three explosions, citing the vessel's owner Oboronlogistika.

 According to Oboronlogistika’s press service, three explosions occurred on board the Russian vessel, resulting in a breach measuring 50 by 50 centimeters.
 The damage was found above the waterline, 15–30 centimeters above the surface.
 Company representatives stated that the edges of the hole had a torn structure directed inward into the hull.
 The deck was covered with debris.

 In January 2025, the Russian intelligence vessel Yantar arrived at the site of the Ursa Major sinking to conduct an underwater investigation.
 The presence on board of Rear Admiral Aleksandr Konovalov, commander of the 29th Special Purpose Submarine Brigade, indicated the seriousness of the inquiry.
 The Yantar is equipped with unique underwater reconnaissance capabilities, including manned and unmanned submersibles, enabling a thorough examination of the sunken ship.

 On 28 January 2025, Nikolai Patrushev, Assistant to the President of Russia, stated in an interview with Rossiyskaya Gazeta that the sinking had resulted from a terrorist attack and could have been organized by one of the unfriendly countries.

+In May 2026, a CNN investigation reported that Spanish investigators suspected the vessel had been carrying two VM-4SG nuclear reactor housings, possibly intended for North Korea's nuclear submarine program.
+According to the report, satellite imagery and the vessel's unusual cargo configuration led Spanish authorities to conclude that the ship may have been transporting undeclared nuclear-related equipment disguised beneath large hatch covers.
+Investigators also reportedly examined whether the vessel's final destination may have been the North Korean port of Rason rather than Vladivostok, as officially declared.

+CNN further reported that Spanish investigators considered the possibility that the vessel had been damaged by a supercavitating torpedo, believed available only to the militaries of the United States, a few NATO allies, Russia and Iran, citing the pattern of hull damage and seismic signals recorded near the sinking site, although no official attribution was made.